plandes/mednlp/README.md

 ## MedCAT Models

-By default, this library the small MedCAT model used for [tutorials](https://github.com/CogStack/MedCATtutorials/pull/12), and is not sufficient for any serious project.
+By default, this library uses the small MedCAT model used for [tutorials](https://github.com/CogStack/MedCATtutorials/pull/12), and is not sufficient for any serious project.
 To get the UMLS trained model,the [MedCAT UMLS request form] from be filled out (see the [MedCAT] repository).